Kuch Kuch Hota Hai is only a few people’s idea of an Indian Archie movie. But since The Bollywood Archies isn’t doing so great, maybe […]

 The Ghost System is our newest request from Broken Face Comics, the makers of Plainer Jane.
 This time we get a tragic cyberpunk hacker vigilante […]

-The Speculator Comic Market has a problem.
+Comic Book Speculation and Investing…can be a big problem.
 It’s not about the stories, it’s about economics.
-These days you have people going off-and-on about how flawed […]
+These days you have people going off-and-on about […]

 Continue readingThe Killer: The Best Thing About Being Boring